Anh2208/Login_Demo/README.md

+﻿# Login_Demo
-﻿# Login_Demo use React Nodejs and MySQL(xampp) database to create a login form
+ Desc: use React Nodejs and MySQL(xampp) database to create a login form
 #Step
 server :
 1. run 'npm i'